davxy/datawok-posts/posts/zk-proof.md

-The following `ZK` protocol has been introduced by the *Oded Goldreich*, *Silvio Micali* and *Avi Wigderson* in the *"All Languages in NP Have Zero-Knowledge Proof Systems"*[GMW2] paper and allows proving that we know a solution to the three coloring in ZK.
+The following `ZK` protocol has been introduced by the *Oded Goldreich*, *Silvio Micali* and *Avi Wigderson* in the *"All Languages in NP Have Zero-Knowledge Proof Systems"*[GMW] paper and allows proving that we know a solution to the three coloring in ZK.

 Protocol: